 The range of the PIAT was, however, very short.
 It was effective against large targets, such as buildings, at 350 yards, but it was only truly effective against armour at a range of 100 yards, although many operators preferred their target to be closer still.
 The PIAT bomb could penetrate 75mm of armour plate and so was ideally suited to dealing with light or medium armoured targets, however given the right conditions it was capable of dispatching any tank in service.

 Despite its effectiveness, the PIAT could be a brute to handle and it was not the soldier's best friend.
 It was heavy and awkward to carry, and commonly two soldiers were needed for its use: one to carry the weapon, the other the ammunition.
-The mechanism was not easy to load, although once cocked for a first time it was designed so that the recoil would, in theory but seldom practice, reload the spring automatically.
+The mechanism was not easy to load, although once cocked for a first time it was designed so that the recoil would, in theory but not always in practice, reload the spring automatically.
 With a 90kg draw, reloading required both strength and the acquired skill.
-It was relatively easy to prime whilst in a standing position, however this was not recommended during a battle, lying in a trench whilst under fire, and as such the PIAT was considered to be a one-shot weapon.
+Although it was relatively easy to prime whilst in a standing position, this was not often practical under battle conditions, yet it was possible, albeit difficult, to cock it whilst lying down.
 The trigger required at least two fingers to pull and there was always a slight delay in firing, during which time an inexperienced operator might not hold the trigger back long enough, causing the spring reload to fail, not to mention the weight of the recoil being redirected into their shoulder, leaving it stunned.
 Also there was a 12lb shift in weight towards the front of the PIAT a tenth of a second before the round was released, thus the operator had to be ready to counter this effect.

 Following the end of the war, technology in other methods of anti-tank weaponry were improved and the PIAT soon become obsolete, however it did experience a swansong during the Korean War before being finally retired from service in 1951.